iMaarten/lilypad-countdown/README.md

 1. Put the `countdown.sh` file in the same directory as your lilypad config
 2. Edit the start timer in the `countdown.sh` accordingly (Default starts from 24 hours)
-3. Put `in:&e&l 24:00:00!` in your motd somewhere, the script will replace this.
+3. Put `&e&l 24:00:00!` in your motd somewhere, the script will replace this with the countdown time.
 4. Run the script, Preferably in a screen like so `screen -S countdown ./countdown.sh`